 I’m sure that if she had a say on the matter, Rosangela Blackwell (Rosa) would prefer to simply continue her life as a freelance writer with as little drama and mystery as possible.
-Unfortunately, fate has other plans for her, because not long after her aunt’s death, she starts having frequent headaches to which there seem to be no reason or rhyme.
+Unfortunately, fate has other plans for her, because not long after her aunt’s death, she starts having frequent headaches to which there seems to be no reason or rhyme.
 That is, until an old friend of the family suddenly shows up, at which point Rosa’s life gets much more interesting.

 Revealing more plot details would likely risk ruining some of the mystery and suspense that plays a big role in The Blackwell Legacy, so I decided to keep spoilers to a minimum – except for what very little is revealed in the screenshots.
 So, let’s just say that everything in Rosa’s life is not quite as it seems and that there are more things in Heaven and Earth than are dreamt of in your philosophy.

-Now, while some point ‘n click adventures are almost infamous for the way they tend to mix things up by throwing puzzles at the player seemingly around every corner, The Blackwell Legacy does things somewhat differently.
+Now, while some point-and-click adventures are almost infamous for the way they tend to mix things up by throwing puzzles at the player seemingly around every corner, The Blackwell Legacy does things somewhat differently.
 As I pointed and clicked my way through it, I was greeted by far more dialogue than ‘use object A on object B’ or other brain-teasers and I have to admit, it was a nice change of pace.
 That and each of the puzzles found in the game were all more or less logical – not once did I have to solve a silly sliding puzzle to open a door, for example.